cioccarellia/ksprefs/README.md

 val jsonFromPrefs = JSONObject(prefs.get("json_response", ""))
 ```

-Also, as said before, you can create extension functions using Kotlin.
-It'd simplify the way you interact with your preferences, because doing so you can store and fetch custom types for your specific app architecture.
+As mentioned before, you can create an extension function if you are using Kotlin.
+It'd simplify the way you interact with your preferences, because by doing so you can store and fetch custom types for your specific app architecture.
 Let's suppose that you are using a class called `Pizza` to parse a JSON response with gson.
-To save it e.g. for offline use, you just have to write 1 extension function used to parse it.
+To save it (e.g. for offline use) you just have to write one extension function to parse it.

 ```kotlin
 fun CryptoPrefs.getPizza(key: String, default: String): Pizza {